Frequently Asked Questions

 What are your fees, and is support available if cost is a concern?

-If you’re unsure which rate applies to you, please contact me.
+If you’re unsure, please contact me.
 I'm happy to talk it through.

 Is counselling confidential?